JamesSkemp/words/content/post/review-the-3rd-birthday-2011-psp.md

 +++
 title = "Review: The 3rd Birthday (2011) (PSP)"
-summary = "Review of The 3rd Birthday, available for the Sony PlayStation Portable." draft = false comments = true date = "2011-10-29T10:08:00-05:00"
+description = "Review of The 3rd Birthday, available for the Sony PlayStation Portable." draft = false comments = true date = "2011-10-29T10:08:00-05:00"